Help Centre

 - 8Plus 8 more specialised report types available on Pro and Enterprise plans.

-- 2Go to Settings > Organisation > Branding to upload your logo and set brand colours.
+- 2Go to Settings > Branding to upload your logo and set your brand colour.

 - 3Your logo will appear in the header of every generated PDF.